blakealmon/apcsa-AvianSocialGoodProject/README.md

 -- Made by Blake Almon --

+TO START THE CODE RUN THE CONDUCTOR.JAVA FILE

 Purpose [Social Good Project Code.org]:

 -User Story A: As an avian veterinary student, I want to identify groups of similar birds so I can study them for my final exams.